lrkissling/giant-bomb-qol/README.md

 This extension currently offers the following enhancements:
 - Easily selectable emotes for the live stream chat.
-- Live Stream notifications via the browser toolbar.
+- Live Stream indicator via the browser toolbar.
-- Previous Video and Next Video buttons for videos in playlists.
+- Playback rate control on videos.
+- Infobuttons for poll options in Giant Bomb Infinite that link to the video on QL Crew.
 - Hides spoilers in This Is The Run videos.

 [Download the latest Chrome release here.](https://chrome.google.com/webstore/detail/giant-bomb-qol/ciipbadfpnjpnnjchpeaiilodeeeekam?authuser=1)